By: Researcher Taymur

 Several factors, like anxiety, can cause an asthma attack.
 Read more about stress and asthma.

 The exact role of stress and stress hormones in asthma is being investigated continuously.
 There seems to be pressure in some people that triggers asthma attacks.
-A trusted source study found that the risk of asthma attack in children suffering from asthma has almost doubled, such as the death of a close family member.
+A trusted source study found that the risk of an asthma attack in children suffering from asthma has almost doubled, such as the death of a close family member.

 Research has also demonstrated that the body’s response to stress causes the immune system and certain hormones to release.
 This can cause inflammation in the lungs ‘ airways, leading to an asthma attack.